 We leverage the capabilities of our actionable performance monitoring SaaS platform to offer our customers the ability to deliver ads on social networks.
-The future growth of this market could be negatively impacted if consumers decrease the time they spend engaging on social media sites or mobile applications.
-In addition, the demand for advertising in these channels, and the success of our social solutions in particular, may be constrained by the limited flexibility, increased requirements that are associated with advertising in these channels, and the social networks working through independent service providers.
-As a result, it is difficult to predict the future customer demand for our solution, and there is no guarantee that we will be able to generate significant revenue from our actionable performance monitoring platform.
-In addition to the foregoing, our actionable performance monitoring platform is dependent on our ability to create, optimize, and manage our customers' advertising campaigns as well as retrieve and push advertising campaign data to myriad of networks and tools in real time, such as Facebook, Instagram, Messenger, Google, TikTok, LinkedIn, Snapchat, Pinterest and Twitter.
+The future growth of our revenue in this category could be negatively impacted if our software and service do not meet the expectations of our existing and new customers.
+It is likely to happen in the event that our software is not continuously developed in order to address the increased requirements associated with advertising in these channels.
+In addition to the foregoing, our paid social advertising platform is dependent on our ability to create, optimize, and manage our customers' advertising campaigns as well as retrieve and push advertising campaign data to myriad of networks and tools in real time, such as Facebook, Instagram, Messenger, Google, TikTok, LinkedIn, Snapchat, Pinterest and Twitter.
 We are subject to each social network's respective terms and conditions governing our ability to access and utilize its platform.
-Our actionable performance monitoring platform would be harmed if any of these social networks discontinues our partnership, makes changes to its platform, or modifies the terms and standards applicable to its marketing partners or to advertising on its platform in general.
+Our paid social advertising platform would be harmed if any of these social networks discontinues our partnership, makes changes to its platform, or modifies the terms and standards applicable to its marketing partners or to advertising on its platform in general.
 Moreover, these social networks may develop offerings or features that compete with or substitute our solution or may otherwise make changes to their platforms that would render our social advertising solution obsolete.
-Further, consumers may migrate away to other social networking platforms with which we are not affiliated, which would in turn decrease, our development costs to increase, and our results of operations and
+Further, consumers may migrate away to other social networking platforms with which we are not affiliated, which would in turn decrease the demand for our solutions.
+Any of these outcomes could cause demand for our paid social advertising platform to decrease, our development costs to increase, and our results of operations and financial condition to be materially adversely affected.